marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/controlling-the-compilation-driver-gcc.rst

 .. c:macro:: EXTRA_SPECS

-  Define this macro to provide additional specifications to put in the specs file that can be used in various specifications like ``CC1_SPEC``.
+  Define this macro to provide additional specifications to put in the :samp:`specs` file that can be used in various specifications like ``CC1_SPEC``.

   The definition should be an initializer for an array of structures,